emcuttsy/monoglot-anxiety/content/english/blog/language-diary-1-somehow-we-re-back-to-italian.md

 **Committing to a subset of your target languages for a defined period — say a month or a quarter — might give you enough time to make a satisfying amount of progress without locking yourself into a language that isn't sparking your interest for too long.**

 I'm doing this with Italian now.
 I decided to stick with it until at least the beginning of April.
-That's 3 months to focus on Italian, which I think should be enough to get to a point where I can understand a fair chunk of what I hear in relatively straightforward authentic content — a nice point to reach even if I don't go further.
+That's 3 months to focus on Italian, which I think should be enough to get to a point where I can understand a fair bit of what I hear in relatively straightforward authentic content — a nice point to reach even if I don't go further.
 After those 3 months, I can decide if I want to go on with Italian for another chunk of time.

 Writing down the plan is helping me stick with it: I noted my intention to stick with Italian until at least the beginning of April in my digital goal-setting notebook (the Notion people finally got me).
 I also booked lessons with a tutor through the end of my Italian study period to keep me accountable.